xding78/Sharing/glossary_draft.rst

 .. _Accidental Fork:

 **Accidental Fork** |br|
-happens when two or more miners select the block simultaneously.
+An Accidental Fork happens when two or more miners select the block simultaneously.
 Then, one chain becomes longer than other.
 Also, the network abandons blocks that are not included in the long chain.
-These blocks are referred to as “orphaned blocks.” |br| *→ See also:* Fork_
+These blocks are referred to as “`orphan blocks`_.” |br| *→ See also:* Fork_

 **Agreement Ledger** |br|
 is considered as `distributed ledger`_ (DL), where two or more parties use it to negotiate and reach an agreement.